We’re delighted that you’re considering holding your ceremony at Duke Chapel.

 If you’re interested in exploring musical options for your wedding, please visit the Chapel’s Wedding Music Playlist.

 The grand, timeless architecture of Duke Chapel rewards music that is equally grand and timeless, both in composition and execution.
-To this end, the Chapel organist stands ready to help you craft a ceremony befitting the soaring nobility of the Chapel space.
-Couples are asked to carefully read and consider the following material before consulting with the organist or contracting any musicians.
+To this end, Chapel musician stands ready to help you craft a ceremony befitting the Chapel space.
+Couples are asked to carefully read and consider the following material before consulting with the Chapel musician or contracting any musicians.

 What kind of music sounds best in the Chapel?

-The organs in the Chapel are some of the finest in the country, and the building itself was designed to enhance the sounds of the organ.
+The organs in the Chapel are some of the finest in the country and the options for your selection are varied.
 Thus classical music that is led from the organ, such as that composed by Johann Sebastian Bach, is most effective in the acoustics of the Chapel.